gofynd/fdk-client-kotlin/documentation/platform/CATALOG.md

 [DeleteResponse](#DeleteResponse)

-A successful response contains the success message if the keyword search mapping is deleted.
+Status object.
+Tells whether the operation was successful.
 See example below or refer `DeleteResponse`